 All Public Funds Must Be Deposited In Official Depository

-According to the LGBFCA, all moneys collected or received by an officer or employee of a local government or public authority must be deposited daily “with the finance officer or in an official depository.”
+According to the LGBFCA, all moneys collected or received by an officer or employee of a local government or public authority must be deposited daily “with the finance officer or in an official depository” or submitted to a “properly licensed and recognized cash collection service.”
 G.S.
 159-32.
 This requirement applies to all local government or public authority officials, even those such as sheriffs and registers of deeds who are independently elected.
 And it applies to all revenues, including donations, grants, and even vending machine proceeds.
 There are no special exemptions from the LGBFCA provisions for the offices of independently elected officials or any other department heads or employees.
 Nor are there any exceptions for certain types of revenues, such as cash payments or proceeds earmarked for specific purposes.
-The governing board of the local government or public authority may waive the daily deposit requirement for any amounts received by the unit or authority of $250 or less.
-(Note that is $250 per unit or authority, not $250 per department or office within the unit or authority.)
+The governing board of the local government or public authority may waive the daily deposit requirement for any amounts received by the unit or authority of $500 or less.
 But these funds must be deposited at least once per month.